v3r1t4s/VTScript/README.md

 # WELCOME to WinUnderIR

-This project is intend to be a toolkit for an Incident Responder or any type of blue team operator too!
+This project is intended to be a toolkit for an Incident Responder or any type of blue team operator too!

 As of this day (3/8/2023), you'll find:
 - VTScript